potatodudedude/tp/docs/UserGuide.md

 * If you see parameters in triangle brackets, you can use any of them, but you must have only one.<br>
   e.g. `find <n/NAME... t/TELEGRAM_HANDLE... e/EMAIL...>` can be used as `find n/Doe` or `find t/@johndoe`, but not as `find n/Doe t/@johndoe`.

-* If you see parameters with `...` after them, it means they can be used multiple times excluding zero times.<br>
+* If you see parameters with `...` after them, it means they can be used multiple times.<br>
   e.g. `m/MODULE-TUTORIAL_GROUP...` can be used as `m/CS2101-T06`, `m/CS1101S-T55 m/CS2030S-T08` etc.

 * You can give parameters in any order.<br>